Originally Published: October 1, 1994 - Last Updated / Reviewed On: February 27, 2014

 - Over the counter medication which contains benzoyl peroxide or salicylic acid can be helpful with mild to moderate acne.
 For more severe acne, consult a dermatologist who can help you come up with other suggestions particular to your situation.

-If you are a Columbia student, you can call x4-2284 or log on to Open Communicator to make an appointment with a health care provider who can help you determine what may be causing your acne.
+If you are a Columbia student, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment with a health care provider who can help you determine what may be causing your acne.
 You will be able to get a referral if your provider determines that you need allergy testing or a dermatologist.